GrossDesignCo/concordance-app-poc/src/data/scripture/genesis/genesis-1/chapter.englishNatural.md

 And morning was,
 One day.

-And God said, "Let hammered-out-work be in the midst of the waters, and let it be separating between waters and waters."
+And God said, "Let hammering-out be in the midst of the waters, and let it be separating between waters and waters."

-And God made the hammered-out-work, and separated between the waters which were under the hammered-out-work, and between the waters which were over the hammered-out-work.
+And God made the hammering-out, and separated between the waters which were under the hammering-out, and between the waters which were over the hammering-out.
 And it was so.

-And God called the hammered-out-work, "Skies."
+And God called the hammering-out, "Skies."

 And evening was,
 And morning was,